SAP-samples/teched2022-IN264/exercises/ex2/README.md

 ## Exercise 2.1 Sub Exercise 1 Description

-After completing these steps you will have create a destination in SAP BTP that is used
+The SAP Task Center communicates with the task provider applications via predefined destinations in a customer subaccount.
+After completing this exercise you will setup the destination required for SAP Task Center to pull tasks from SAP S/4HANA on-premise system.

 1. In your subaccount, expand Connectivity and click **Destinations**.
 <br>![](/exercises/ex2/images/S4Destination1.png)